mdsufz/gSpreadComp/usage_tutorial.md

 ### Pathogens Annotation using Virulence Factors Databases

 The Pathogens module in `gSpreadComp` aligns the provided genomes against selected Virulence Factors databases and formats the output.
+The pathogens module essentially uses BLAST to align your genomes with defined Virulence Factors databases.
+Here, the user can find the [Victors](https://academic.oup.com/nar/article/47/D1/D693/5144967?) database and the [VFDB](https://academic.oup.com/nar/article/50/D1/D912/6446532) database.

 To run this module, use the `gspreadcomp pathogens` command.
 Below are the available options for this module:

 ```console
 gspreadcomp pathogens --help